snare/voltron/README.md

 		$ voltron.py bt
 		$ voltron.py cmd 'reg read'

 4. The UI view code will attach to the server (via a domain socket) and refresh every time the debugger is stopped.
 So, set a break point and let the debugger hit it and everything should be updated.
+A forced update can be triggered with the following command:

+		(lldb) voltron update

 Bugs
 ----